ethannchen/nextqnaweb/README-misc.md

 ##
 Note: Dropped "Browse User Activity" due to time constraints and because we already have enough user stories.
+Had confirmed with the professor and TAs.